Vaguery/antiquary-1901-01/readme.md

 If you'd like to participate:

-- fork this repository into your own Github account
-- clone your forked copy to your local computer
+- clone this project to your local computer
 - make sure you have the [ruby `kramdown` gem](https://github.com/gettalong/kramdown) installed on your system; it's the basis of the rendering system I'll be using
+- pull any changes that might have been made in the master repository; they'll be happening frequently!
-- find one or more things to improve in the markdown files
+- find one or more things to improve in the markdown files, and fix them
+- upload your changed version to your Github account
-- submit a pull request!
+- submit a pull request; please explain the general changes you've made, so simplify reintegration

 ### Guidelines